-Interstates 25 and 70 intersect just northwest of downtown Denver.
+Interstates 25 and 70 intersect just northwest of downtown Denver — the interchange is known by locals as “The Mousetrap.”
 I-70 west of the city winds through the Rocky Mountains, offering a picturesque (some would say terrifying) drive that passes by such famous ski resort towns as Vail and Breckenridge.

 Where to stay

 Why, downtown, of course!
 It’s the center of activity in Denver and close to all three of the venues listed above — many hotels are within reasonable walking distance of them.
 If you’re a visitor to Denver, your best bet is to look around the 16th Street Mall, a pedestrian-only street lined with shops and restaurants.

 Cheaper lodging options can be found in Denver’s suburbs such as Lakewood and Aurora, and near the airport.
 There’s also Boulder, 30-45 minutes away from downtown and home to the University of Colorado.
 You’ll definitely want a car at your disposal if you head to these spots, though.